You’re working on something. You have a file you need to upload, compress, or analyze. Or a block of text you want explained.

 Getting Started

 Download QuiKey from quikey.app.
 The free tier gives you enough to see if it fits your workflow.
-If it does, the pro tier removes limits and adds some extra features.
+If it does, the Pro tier removes limits and adds advanced customization.

 Questions?
 Email us or open an issue on GitHub.
 We actually read them.